 Salary and Employment Outlook

-The BLS predicts that employment for police and detectives will increase by only 4% between 2014 and 2024, which is slower than average growth.
-This prediction includes employment outlook for police patrol officers, and state troopers and detectives.
-Fish and game wardens can expect to see 2% growth from 2014-2024, per BLS.
+The BLS predicts that employment for police and detectives will increase by 5% between 2018 and 2028, which is as fast as the average growth for all jobs.
+This prediction includes employment outlook for patrol officers, state troopers and detectives.
+Fish and game wardens can expect to see 2% growth from 2018-2028, per the BLS.

-Police and detectives earned median salary of $60,270 in 2015, the BLS reported, while fish and game wardens saw $52,780 in median annual earnings.
-In comparison, detectives and criminal investigators earned a median salary of $77,210, while first-line supervisors of detectives and patrol officers earned a median salary of $82,090 in 2015.
+Police and detectives earned a median salary of $63,380 in 2018, the BLS reported, while fish and game wardens saw $57,710 in median annual earnings.
+In comparison, detectives and criminal investigators earned a median salary of $81,920, while first-line supervisors of detectives and patrol officers earned a median salary of $89,030 in 2018.

 There are several career options for those interested in policing.
 Police officers patrol areas, try to prevent crime, and apprehend suspects when crimes occur.
 Detectives conduct investigations into crimes, while fish and game wardens are tasked with the job of protecting wildlife and natural resources.
 State troopers primarily focus on highway patrol.
 These jobs require a high school diploma or GED and, frequently an associate's degree.